BigBang1112/win-file-explorer-gbx-addons/README.md

 ```
 winget install Microsoft.DotNet.Runtime.7
 winget source add --name BigBang1112 https://winget.bigbang1112.cz -t Microsoft.Rest
-winget install BigBang1112.WinFileExplorerGbxAddons.Thumbnail
+winget install BigBang1112.WinFileExplorerGbxAddons.Thumbnail --force
-winget install BigBang1112.WinFileExplorerGbxAddons.IconOverlay
+winget install BigBang1112.WinFileExplorerGbxAddons.IconOverlay --force
 ```

+> --force is added temporarily because there's a weird ID match bug either caused by installer or winget.
+Contributions are welcome.

 4. Done.

 The changes should appear immediately.
-In rare cases, you need to log in/out from Windows or restart it.
+In some cases, you need to restart File Explorer, log in/out from Windows or restart Windows.

 Each `WinFileExplorerGbxAddons` package is independent, you can only install those you want.